Lufthansa cancels 33,000 flights due to low demand | DW | 24.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-German airline Lufthansa is cutting its winter schedule as a result of reduced demand amid the omicron variant.
-However, shorter term, it's also struggling with pilots off sick over the holidays.
+German airline Lufthansa is slashing its winter schedule as a result of reduced demand amid the omicron variant.
+It's also struggling with pilots off sick over the holiday period.

+Lufthansa short-term operations over the festive period have also been affected, with many crew members out sick

 German air carrier Lufthansa plans to cut 33,000 flights from its winter schedule, about 10% of its total flight plan.

-CEO Carsten Spohr told the Frankfurter Allgemeine Sonntagszeitung newspaper that there was a sharp downturn in bookings, particularly in the mid-January to February period.
+CEO Carsten Spohr told the Frankfurter Allgemeine Sonntagszeitung newspaper that there had been a sharp downturn in bookings, particularly in the mid-January to February period.

 "Above all we are missing passengers in our home markets of Germany, Switzerland, Austria and Belgium, because these countries have been hit hardest by the pandemic wave," he said.

-Spohr said the airline was running just 60% of flights compared to the pre-pandemic year 2019, with "roughly half" passengers.
+Spohr said the airline was running just 60% of flights compared to the pre-pandemic year 2019, with "roughly half" the number of passengers.

 Spohr also complained that Lufthansa was planning to run its currently scheduled services not because there was demand for them, but because it was the minimum number required for the airline to keep its takeoff and landing slots at major airports.